carmonalab/scGate/README.md

 ```
 ### Demos and tutorials

-Check out this [scGate demo](https://carmonalab.github.io/scGate.demo) for a reproducible analysis, construction of hierarchical gating models, tools for performance evaluation and other advanced features
+Check out this [scGate demo](https://carmonalab.github.io/scGate.demo) for a reproducible analysis, construction of hierarchical gating models, tools for performance evaluation and other advanced features.
+More demos for running scGate on different single-cell modalities are available at [scGate.demo repository](https://github.com/carmonalab/scGate.demo).

 ### Pre-defined Gating Models